WATCH: What Are "a.m." And "p.m." Short For?

 These two terms help keep ambiguity at bay in the 12-hour time system.

-There is a third, lesser-known abbreviation in this system: m. from the Latin merīdiēs meaning “midday” means noon.
+There is a third, lesser-known abbreviation in this system: m.
+From the Latin merīdiēs (“midday”), it means “noon.”
 However, m. is rarely used and might confuse readers or listeners should you casually drop it into conversation or insert it into your writing; noon is conventionally expressed as 12 p.m. or 12:00 p.m. and midnight as 12 a.m. or 12:00 a.m.

 Note that when a.m. or p.m. end a sentence, as in The train is arriving at 10 p.m., it is not necessary to place an additional period at the end.
 And, for our final writing tip, since these abbreviations specify an hour’s relation to noon, it is not necessary to use morning, evening, night, or o’clock with them.